 - Make sure the NodeJS plugin is enabled.
 The plugin is bundled with WebStorm and activated by default.
 If the plugin is not activated, enable it on the Plugins page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.

 - Node.js page is added to the Settings dialog box.

 Configuring Node.js in WebStorm

-- Open the Settings / Preferences Dialog by choosing for Windows and Linux or for OS X, and click Node.js and NPM under Languages & Frameworks.
+- Open the Settings / Preferences Dialog by pressing Ctrl+Alt+S or by choosing for Windows and Linux or for OS X, and click Node.js and NPM under Languages & Frameworks.
 The Node.js and NPM page opens.